You Down with FTP?

 Do You Know the Business Risks of Using FTP?

 FTP is a common way to transmit information, but there’s a hitch: It lacks visibility, control, and important data protections when files are being transferred.
-Ultimately, FTP is only a mechanism which presents more issues than it does business benefits.
+Ultimately, FTP security, or lack thereof, can present more issues than benefits.

 If you are using FTP to transfer business data, then you are ultimately sacrificing core capabilities that are require to not only succeed, but also to sustain your organization in the complex and fast-paced environment that you operate in today.